-- Downloading the ShopRaise app.
-With both mobile and desktop support, shoppers can make their purchases from any device.
+- Downloading the ShopRaise app or browser extension.
+With both mobile and desktop support, shoppers can make purchases from any device.

 - Shopping at participating retailers.
-Paying the same amount they would otherwise, shoppers can make purchases from any of ShopRaise’s nearly 1,000 participating retailers to earn for their cause.
-Not to mention, supporters will still be able to access the same coupons and deals they normally would.
+Shoppers can make purchases from any of ShopRaise’s participating retailers to earn for their cause.
+You’ll pay the same prices and have access to the same coupons and deals you normally would.

 - Your cause earns.
-With no additional work on a supporter’s end, a percentage of each sale is donated to the nonprofit of their choice.
+A percentage of each sale is automatically given to the nonprofit of your choice.

 Benefits of Using ShopRaise to Shop for a Cause

-ShopRaise is a unique way to raise funds, allowing supporters to shop and send their favorite nonprofits extra revenue.
+ShopRaise is a unique way to fundraise, allowing supporters to send their favorite nonprofits extra revenue as they shop.
 Here are just a few of the perks that both supporters and organizations can look forward to after signing up for ShopRaise:

 - Custom marketing materials.
-With access to emails, flyers, web banners, and more all created by ShopRaise, organizations can hit the ground running getting the word out about their shopping fundraiser.
-Supporters can then easily find the instructions they need to get started and will be reminded regularly to continue shopping for a cause fundraiser.
+With access to emails, flyers, web banners, and more created by ShopRaise, organizations can hit the ground running getting the word out about their shopping fundraiser.
+Supporters can then easily find the instructions they need to get started and will be reminded regularly to continue shopping for a cause.

 - Intuitive reporting tools.
-ShopRaise comes equipped with real-time reporting capabilities that allow nonprofits to cultivate donors and make data-driven decisions to maximize contributions and let supporters see the impact of their purchases over time.
+ShopRaise comes equipped with real-time reporting capabilities that allow nonprofits to make data-driven decisions to maximize contributions and let supporters see the impact of their purchases over time.

 - Scalability.
-ShopRaise works for organizations of any size, meaning you can support both enterprise level nonprofits and local organizations through your online shopping.
+ShopRaise works for organizations of any size, meaning shoppers can choose to support enterprise-level nonprofits or small community organizations through the same platform.